The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 171 Shoreline Dr, Harpers Ferry, WV

-The National Historic Park is filled with American history, scenic views, historic sites, and even has ghost tours that weave it all together.
+The National Historic Park is filled with American history, scenic views, historic sites, and ghost tours that try to connect it all together.

-There is a lot of consequential history in this area when it comes to the Civil War.
-Harpers Ferry changed hands 14 times between the years 1861-1865.
+This area has a lot of consequential history around the Civil War.
+Harpers Ferry changed hands 14 times between 1861 and 1865.

-One of the best things about visiting this historical park is that there is a LOT for you to see and do within a relatively short walk.
+One of the best things about visiting this historical park is that there’s a LOT to see and do within a relatively short walk.

 How Much is Park Admission to Harpers Ferry?